-It’s an era of sedentary activity– of children and adults who enthusiastically subscribe to a “Netflix-and-Chill” mentality.
+It’s an era of sedentary activity– of children and adults who spend evenings and weekends glued to the couch.
 Many children have been trained to sit still for hours at school and then follow it with an hour or more of homework each evening.
 So when they have free time, naturally a child will retreat into … the stillness of video gaming, TV and social media?!
 It’s true, many parents find it difficult to get their

 blobs school-age children active without the structure of an organized sport or the promise of a bribe (in the form of more time for video games, naturally).